 - Xinyi Li (User Experience Designer, CDH), UX and Graphics Designer

-- Jean Bauer (Associate Director, CDH), Database Designer
+- Jean Bauer (Research Director, CDH), Database Designer

 - Benjamin Hicks (DH Developer, CDH), Web Developer